Short-Term Financing True Cost Comparison

 Cost Difference Between Options

 Factor rate loans (MCA) show total repayment = amount x factor, regardless of how fast you pay.
-APR loans use standard amortization — paying early saves on interest.
+APR loans use standard amortization, paying early saves on interest.

 The Short-Term Financing Spectrum: Six Structures, Six Risk Profiles

-Most small businesses default to merchant cash advances not because they're the best option, but because they're the easiest to find and the fastest to approve.
-A bank revolving line on $250K revenue typically costs 8% to 15% APR, while an MCA on the same revenue can cost 70% to 150% APR effective, which is 5x to 10x more expensive for the same capital access.
+Most small businesses default to MCAs not because they're best, but because they're easiest to find.
+They're also fastest to approve.
+A bank revolving line on $250K revenue typically costs 8-15% APR, while an MCA on the same revenue can cost 70-150% APR effective.

 The six structures sort into three cost tiers.
-The cheap tier covers SBA Express and bank lines at 8% to 15% APR.
-The mid tier covers online term loans and invoice factoring at 18% to 60% APR equivalent.
-The expensive tier covers MCAs and some revenue-based financing at 40% to 150%+ APR equivalent.
+The cheap tier covers SBA Express and bank lines at 8-15% APR.
+The mid tier covers online term loans and invoice factoring at 18-60% APR equivalent.

 Understanding which tier your business actually qualifies for is the first decision you need to make.
 Businesses with 700+ FICO and two or more years in operation often qualify for the cheap tier and never need to consider the expensive tier at all.